superpowers/docs.superpowers-html5.com/pages/en/9_components.md

 Most component types will expose an accessor property so that you can change their state.

-For instance, sprite renderers are exposed on actor as the `spriteRenderer` property:
+For instance, sprite renderers are exposed on actors as the `spriteRenderer` property:

 ```
 class MyBehavior extends Sup.Behavior {